 These lists will be handed to the student groups when they try to identify all of those items on the outlines of the Civil War soldiers.
 Download

-2. list of clothing and all items a typical Union soldier would have worn, carried, or eaten
+2) Download the list of clothing, and all items a typical Union soldier would have worn, carried, or eaten.

-3. map of Harpers Ferry and the area around it, including Washington, D.C., northern Virginia, Maryland, and south-central Pennsylvania
+3) Download the map of Harpers Ferry and the area around it, including Washington, D.C., northern Virginia, Maryland, and south-central Pennsylvania.

-2. powerpoint with images of Civil War soldiers and perhaps a map of Harpers Ferry and the area around it
+5) Power Point with images of Civil War soldiers, and perhaps a map of Harpers Ferry and the area around it.

 If the teacher has used the Joining Up!
 Lesson, first hear some of the student letters (writing as if they are a new soldier in the summer of 1862).
 Discuss and ask the students which of the letters they heard read were the most convincing.

 Next, explain that the 126th New York was organized in central New York in early August 1862, but that a lot had gone on in the war down south.
 The teacher may already have covered some of it, but should use his/her judgment as to how much needs to be covered.
 Probably it will be wise to speak briefly of the Confederate victory at the Battle of Second Manassas (Bull Run).